josep-pujol/fsfd-tasking/README.md

 These actions can be activated by clicking on the menu-dots item on the right-hand side of each Task - if user has right permissions.

-### Premium User
+#### Premium User

 A Premium user has all the sections and features of a Free User plus the following:
 - Tasks:
-    - "Team Tasks": Tasks that the Team Lead or Team Owner assign to other users - all features avilable
+    - "Team's Tasks": Tasks that the Team Lead or Team Owner assign to other users - all features avilable

     ![Team's Tasks](readme_files/images/PremiumUser_TeamsTasks.png)